Develop your photography skills in one of the finest photography programs in the country.

-Students in the BFA program in art with a concentration in photography are offered an education in the creation and analysis of photographs as a form of creative expression.
-Students work in a wide range of photographic media including specialized 19th-century processes, traditional black-and-white and state-of-the-art digital output.
+Students in the BFA program in art with a concentration in photography are offered an education in the production and analysis of photographs as a form of creative expression.
+Students work in a wide range of photographic media, including state-of-the-art digital output, analog and 19th-century processes.

-The internationally recognized photography faculty at ASU are diverse, representing and encouraging a wide range of approaches to the creation of photo-based art.
-Students learn to be self-disciplined and self-directed to understand complex ideas around how images function in their work and to develop a strong sense and control of the craft of photography.
-The Northlight Gallery engages students and provides opportunities to learn about gallery and museum practice through mounting exhibitions and working with artists and the collection.
+The internationally recognized photography faculty at ASU are diverse, representing and encouraging a wide range of approaches to the production of photo-based art.
+Students learn to be self-disciplined and self-directed, to understand complex ideas around how images function in their work, and to develop a strong sense of themselves and their place in the world.